Three years of atrocities in Sudan - can the ICC prosecute beyond Darfur?

 Danielle Flanagan of Hogan Lovells argued that it can, presenting the “sufficient link” doctrine that has developed in ICC jurisprudence.
 It is generally accepted that there is a sufficient link between the situation referred in 2005 and the ongoing violence in Darfur.
 The Rapid Support Forces' (RSF) origins in the Janjaweed militias, the continuity of command structures, and the recurrence of ethnically targeted violence all support such a link.

 Rights for Peace Director Mariana Goetz unpacked the argument in relation to the continuity of territorial jurisdiction.
-It is relatively easy to accept temporal jurisdiction - there is a sufficient link between the situation in 2005, often referred to as the "Darfuri genocide", and recent atrocities in El Geneina (2023) and El Fasher (2025) that the UN Fact Finding Mission has described as "a genocidal campaign, targeting non-Arab communities".
-The augmentation of the ICC's jurisdiction, beyond Darfur to atrocities being committed in other parts of Sudan, is an extension of the same argument.
+It is relatively easy to accept temporal jurisdiction - there is a sufficient link between the situation in 2005, often referred to as the "Darfuri genocide", and recent atrocities in El Geneina (2023) and El Fasher (2025) that the UN Fact Finding Mission recently described as "a genocidal campaign, targeting non-Arab communities."
+The augmentation of the ICC's jurisdiction, beyond Darfur, to atrocities being committed in other parts of Sudan, is an extension of the same argument.

-Mariana Goetz posited that the 2019 revolution slogan used by protesters that "the whole of Sudan is Darfur" was emblematic of systemic discrimination by both the RSF and SAF (previously the Janjaweed and SAF) and the targeting of non-Arab groups, and underpinned this argument.
+Mariana Goetz recalled the slogan used by protesters during the 2019 revolution and transition, which called out "the whole of Sudan is Darfur" with reference to systemic racism and discrimination.
+The racist and discriminatory conduct that was present twenty years ago has continued, and underpins the atrocities by the Rapid Support Forces as well as those of the Sudan Armed Forces against civilians today.
 The conflict in Darfur today is connected to what is happening elsewhere in Sudan because the same actors are involved, the same patterns of conduct are deployed, with the same ethnic targeting of civilian non-Arab groups.

 Pubudu Sachithanandan from the Office of the Prosecutor of the International Criminal Court, who joined the event online, wholeheartedly agreed with the temporal jurisdiction argument in the communication, noting the same actors and patterns of conduct in Darfur as in the original situation referred in 2025.
 On territorial jurisdiction, he indicated that the Office of the Prosecutor is “keeping an open mind”, noting that no firm position has been taken as their current focus is on mass criminality in El Geneina in 2023 and El Fasher in 2025, given that "this is what we have resources for”.
 He stated that the Office are taking the submission made by RfP with Hogan Lovells “into consideration” during their investigations.